DanielGarciaGuillen/html5canvas/README.md

 canvas.width = window.innerWidth;
 canvas.height = window.innerHeight;
 ```
-* How to not draw while moving mouse with
+* How to not draw while moving mouse with:
 `let isDrawing = false`

-* How to stablish an starting point when drawing
+* How to stablish an starting point when drawing:
 ```
 let lastX = 0;
 let lastY = 0;